FlamemasterNXF/Sea/Shore/sr/README.md

 ## Usage
 SR can be easily utilized by running [`sr.cmd`](../sr.cmd) in your console of choice.<br>
 This will allow you to use the Shore REPL to quickly write and test Sea programs.<br>
+The REPL automatically saves your submission history when you close it.<br>
 ## REPL Hotkeys
 - You can return to a previously used REPL script by pressing `PgUp` on your keyboard.<br>
 - You can delete your current REPL script by pressing `Esc` on your keyboard.<br>